Atlas975/Notes/Databases/Database_normalisation.md

 | 12345 | 456 | Data Science |
 | 45678 | 789 | API Development |
 | 78901 | 123 | Data Visualization |
+>

-- All three attributes combine to form a candidate key, adding new entries is difficult as scenarios such as  adding a new project_asset to a project_num would have a missing staff_num.
+All three attributes combine to form a candidate key, adding new entries is difficult as scenarios such as  adding a new project_asset to a project_num might temporarily need a missing staff_num.
 It's not possible to create an unassigned project
+>
 > **Solution:**
 >
 > | project_num | staff_num |